Degree type(s): Pre-Professional Concentration

 Because chiropractors use nonsurgical methods of treatment and do not prescribe drugs, people across all age groups are increasingly becoming interested in chiropractic care.

-According to the Bureau of Labor Statistics, employment of chiropractors is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of chiropractors is projected to grow 17% from 2014 to 2026, more than twice the national average for all occupations.

 Chiropractors must get a Doctor of Chiropractic (D.C.) degree and a state license.
 Doctor of Chiropractic programs typically take 4 years to complete and require at least 3 years of undergraduate college education for admission.